ChantalAG/NFT-Tokenizer-and-Authenticator/README.md

 ## Usage and Examples
-The certificate image path will be an attribute of the NFT that indicates the location in IPFS where the image was stored in blockchain
+The certificate image path will be an attribute of the NFT that indicates the location in IPFS where the image was stored in blockchain.

 The encrypted data indicated by the attribute encrypted_data when descrypted will result in the value of the attribute nft_data which will have all the details of the NFT.